Emergency Medicine Department

 Rapid Medical Evaluation

-You might be seen by the triage to perform a rapid medical evaluation to allow us to assess you more quickly.
+You might be seen by the triage team to perform a rapid medical evaluation to allow us to assess you more quickly.

 Patient care room